turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 ### Iteration 3 - Movie Show Page

-Create a dynamic route for a "show page" for each movie (the show page for a movie with an id of 5 would be at a url path of `/movies/5`, for instance).
+Create a dynamic route for a "show page" for each movie.
 A show page is a app page that shows only one particular item.
 In this case, the show page is for a particular movie.
 This page should show all information available about the movie.

 ### Iteration 4 - Show and Add Ratings